 Causes: Weak or imbalanced thigh muscles, improper running form, overuse, and activities that put strain on the knee joint, such as excessive running, jumping, or squatting.
 Other contributing factors include muscle tightness in the hamstrings and calves, as well as imbalances in soft tissue.

-Symptoms: Pain around or behind the kneecap, most apparent when bending the knee, climbing stairs, squatting, or sitting for extended periods.
-The pain may worsen with activity and ease with rest.
+Symptoms: Pain around or behind the kneecap, particularly noticeable when bending the knee, climbing stairs, squatting, or sitting for extended periods.
+The pain may increase with activity and ease with rest.
 You might experience discomfort during physical activities or even while resting.

 Achilles Tendonitis